ckassaad/KIKO/README.md

 * scipy
 * joblib

-In order to use KIKO for causal discovery on simulated data execute kiko.py with the desired option (number of variable and number of observations).
+In order to use KIKO for causal discovery on simulated data execute kiko.py with the desired options (number of variable and number of observations):
 ```shell
 python kiko.py 4 500
 ```